Body corporate manager

 The duties of a body corporate manager can differ depending on whether the body corporate has a committee or not.

-If a body corporate has chosen a committee, the body corporate manager is engaged to help the committee.
+If a body corporate has chosen a committee, the body corporate manager is engaged to help them.
 The manager can only do what the body corporate asks them to.

-The duties of the manager are contained in the written engagement entered into with the body corporate.
+The duties of the manager are contained in the written engagement they enter into with the body corporate.

 A manager automatically becomes a non-voting member of the body corporate committee.
 The voting members of the committee can ask a manager not to attend a committee meeting.